-Carmel Visual Arts: David, we are excited to welcome you back for your 3rd California Vibe Watercolor Portraiture™ workshop with Carmel Visual Arts April 15-18, 2021.
+Carmel Visual Arts: David, we are excited to welcome you back for another California Vibe Watercolor Portraiture™ workshop with Carmel Visual Arts.
 This time we will be exploring embellishing these vibrant portraits with fun and experimental techniques you will be showing us.
 Since we were not able to host a workshop with you in 2020, we are excited to catch up with you in this new Q&A format.
 We have a few questions that have come up for you.
 Here we go…

 Your style of work, “Happy Vibe” portraits is something many people wish they could have been inspired to paint during the course of the past year’s pandemic.
 It seems the lively colors, would turn around any dull mood someone may find themselves in – just by pulling out some simple materials and getting started.
 What is the first thing you do when you decide to paint?
 What gets you in the “Happy Vibe” mood?